PaulRosset/previs/README.md

 ### Testing

-Concerning the workflow of testing, rather than create unit tests on multiple call systems that already been tested espcially docker calls, we instead run the program in real world use case to verify nothing broke and prevent regressions.
+Concerning the workflow of testing, rather than create unit tests on multiple call systems that already been tested especially docker calls, we instead run the program in real world use case to verify nothing broke and prevent regressions.
-To understand it, you can check out the `.travis.yml` file that serve this purpose.
+To understand it, you can check out the `.travis.yml` file that serve th is purpose.

 ### Contribute

 Any contributions is very welcomed, let's do something bigger and stronger together!

 Points that will be improved:
-- Do we still keep the .travis.yml config file or create a proper config file, because we can't produce all the stuff that travis is producing ?
 - Improve the way of the docker images are wrote before build
 - Adding support for more commands
 - Clean when aborting via SIGNALs
-- Add other functionalities...

 ### License